JeffCube99/UnityWiki/docs/source/monetization/unity_ads.rst

     #.
 With all of my information filled out I then was presented IDS for different platforms along with a set of instructions
         I will document in the next steps

-#   Follow the instructions in the `Unity Ads Mediation Integration Guide <https://docs.unity.com/ads/en-us/manual/ImplementingUnityAdsInMediation>`_.
+#   Follow the instructions in the `Unity Editor LevelPlay integration <https://docs.unity.com/ads/en-us/manual/editor-levelplay-integration>`_.

     #.
 Go to **Window > Package Manager**
     #.
 Under the **Packages** Dropdown select **Unity Registry** and select the **Ads Mediation** package